-For Case A, One Silver Driver may be allowed to drive alone with permission from the SRO Sporting Board.
+One Bronze or Silver Driver may be allowed to drive alone with permission from the GT Challenge Australia powered by AWS Sporting Board.
 In this case the driver must take part in Qualifying 1 and Qualifying 2.

 Before the green flag at the start of qualifying session 1, all cars must be parked in the working lane at an angle of 45 degrees, nose towards the pit exit, as per the Team Timetable.